A Description of the KIN-TECH™ Kinship Navigator Model

 The Children's Home Network has been offering Kinship Services since 2000.
-This program has developed a family driven wraparound model that respects and supports children and families.
+This program has developed into an evidenced based, family driven wraparound model KIN-TECH™ that respects and supports children and families.

-The standard Kinship Services offer centralized intake and referral services, intensive in-home case management and navigation services, support groups as well as leading community collaborative meetings and local partnerships to support relative and non-relative caregivers.
+The KIN-TECH™ Kinship Navigator program offers centralized intake and referral services, intensive in-home case management and navigation services, support groups as well as leading community collaborative meetings and local partnerships to support relative and non-relative caregivers.

 Intended target population

-Target population for CHN KN includes those relative caregivers (grandparents, aunts, uncles, cousins, brothers, sisters, or any adult with a close kinship bond with the child) who are providing full time care of a child.
-For the CHN Kinship Navigator Program, caregivers who are involved in the child welfare system AND caregivers who are not involved with the child welfare system are eligible to participate in the program.
+Target population includes those relative caregivers (grandparents, aunts, uncles, cousins, brothers, sisters, or any adult with a close kinship bond with the child) who are providing full time care of a child.
+For the KIN-TECH™ Kinship Navigator Program, caregivers who are formally involved in the child welfare system AND caregivers who are not involved with the child welfare system are eligible to participate in the program.

 Core components and essential functions that define the essence of the program and represent the key building blocks leading to positive outcomes;